This is Post 11 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found here.

 The Qualia of Uncaused Happiness

-Uncaused Happiness is one of the mysterious qualia that I have touched on in previous posts.
-The qualia are subjective difficult-to-define dimensions of experience, which we become keenly aware of as we study Consciousness.
+Uncaused Happiness is one of the four qualia that I touched on in a previous posts (here) – one of the subjective difficult-to-define dimensions of experience, which we become keenly aware of as we engage in self-enquiry and meditation.
 Given the importance in human life of the wide range of subtle feeling states encompassed by the words ‘happiness’ and ‘satisfaction’, these are much overlooked in psychology, philosophy and evolution theory, and also very misunderstood in many of the religious traditions.

 Going Deeper into the Mettābhāvanā Meditation